sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 On February 2020, 18F (the U.S. equivalent of the Canadian Digital Service) did a presentation at Michigan's Senate Appropriations Committee.
 18F was created in 2014 by the Presidential Innovation Fellows (PIF, established in 2012 by the White House) to improve and modernize government technology[^25].
 The presentation focused on technology procurement and its challenges.
-In short, government departments are unable to adequately frame the problem into manageable parts and, as such, are locking themselves into lengthy, large, and complicated contracts with vendors.
+In short, government departments are unable to adequately frame problems into manageable parts and, as such, are locking themselves into lengthy, large, and complicated contracts with vendors.

 ## Inline references <!-- omit in toc -->